Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What are the total closing costs in Ivory Coast in 2026 as a percentage?

-The specific fee categories that make up this total percentage in Ivory Coast include the transfer/registration tax (about 4%), notary fees (roughly 1% to 3% depending on price bracket), and administrative costs like stamps, copies, and filing fees (usually 0.5% to 2%).
+The specific fee categories that make up this total in Ivory Coast are the transfer and registration tax (4% of the sale value), notary fees (roughly 1% to 3% depending on the price bracket), and a combination of stamps, copies, filing, and various administrative formalities (usually 0.5% to 2%).

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Ivory Coast.